 The therapist will then assist the client in exploring any emotions or ideas that may have influenced these behaviors and had a detrimental impact on their lives.
 For instance, someone who has unfavorable core views about their job may experience depression or anxiety.

-The therapist and client collaborate to replace the negative behaviors with positive behaviors once these beliefs have been recognised and how they manifested as actions have been clarified.
+The therapist and client collaborate to replace the negative behaviors with positive behaviors once these beliefs have been recognized and how they manifested as actions have been clarified.

 Albert Ellis, a psychologist, created REBT in the 1950s and continues to improve it.
 Today, there are numerous therapists that specialize in this method.
 In order to help clients feel better about themselves, their loved ones, and their place in the world, Ellis set out to establish a new, more focused approach to transforming negative ideas and behaviors.